 Mutual Assistance Programme (MAP)

 The Mutual Assistance Programme (MAP) was originally created to provide training assistance to Tonga, Singapore and Malaysia.
-It has since been expanded and now also includes assistance to the Philippines, Thailand, Brunei, Papua New Guinea, Western Samoa, Cook Islands, Solomon Islands, Vanuatu and Nuie.
+It has since been expanded and now also includes assistance to the Philippines, Thailand, Brunei, Papua New Guinea, Samoa, Cook Islands, Solomon Islands, Vanuatu and Niue.

 One-off MAP activities may also be undertaken in other South Pacific countries as required.